top of page

 • Date and time of your visit and how you navigate and interact with our site.

-We may also receive information about you from organizations or individuals you interact with in connection with our work (for example, clinical sites, research collaborators, or service providers who help us manage communications or events), where they are permitted to share that information with us.
+We may also receive information about you from organizations or individuals you interact with in connection with our work (for example, research collaborators or service providers who help us manage communications or events), where they are permitted to share that information with us.
+Any health-related data received from clinical sites or research partners in connection with our gene therapy programs is de-identified prior to our receipt and is not subject to this Notice.

 3. How we use information